-The Software Development Process is the structured approach to developing software for a system or project.
-There are a number of approaches (see Software Development Approaches) that can be used to include waterfall, spiral and incremental development.
+The Software Development Process is the structured approach to developing software for a system or project, sometimes called the Software Development Life Cycle (SDLC).
+There are several approaches (see Software Development Approaches) that can be used to include waterfall, spiral, and incremental development.
 These different approaches will focus the testing effort at different points in the development process.
-However, each is approach composed of the same basic steps of development.
-The incremental development approach typically forms the basis for software development within the larger systems-level of Evolutionary Acquisition (EA).
+However, each approach is composed of the same basic steps of development.
+The incremental development approach typically forms the basis for software development within the larger systems level of Evolutionary Acquisition (EA).
 [1,2]

 Software Development Process Steps